-A trading bot is only as reliable as the machine it runs on.
+A trading bot is only as reliable as the machine it runs on — and if you'd rather not hand a passport to a hosting provider, where you run it matters too.
 If your strategy fires at 3 a.m. and your laptop is asleep, the trade doesn't happen.
-Hosting your bot on a VPS solves the three things that matter most for automated trading: uptime, latency, and control.
+Hosting your bot on a no-KYC VPS — email signup, paid in crypto — covers the three things that matter most for automated trading: uptime, latency, and control, without the paperwork.

 Here's what to look for — and how to set it up.